 This book provides the most complete description of the VoltDB product.
-It describes both core features from the commercial product plus separately licensed features that extend the durability, availability, and maintainability of VoltDB.
+It includes features from both the open source Community Edition and the commercial products VoltDB Enterprise Edition and VoltDB Pro.
 In general, the features described in Parts 1 and 2 are available in all versions of the product.
-Some features in Parts 3 and 4 require additional licenses.
+Several features in Parts 3 and 4 are unique to the commercial products.